Dense Depth Distillation with Out-of-Distribution Simulated Images: Framework for Dense Depth Distillation with Simulated Data

 We formally describe the distillation framework to enable data-free student training.
-The training objective consists of two loss terms.
-The first loss term adopts the plain distillation with the initial simulated images to ensure a lower bound performance.
-The second loss term penalizes depth differences between the teacher and the student models using images obtained from the transformation network.
+We amalgamate the prediction loss from both the teacher and student models using the initial simulated images $x'$ without amalgamation and the transformed images $G(\hat{x}')$ derived from the mixed images $\hat{x}'$.
+The former adopts plain distillation to ensure a lower bound performance, and the latter contributes to further performance improvement.

 The optimization objective of depth distillation from the teacher model to the student model is defined by